koomai/bootstrap-themes/README.md

 **How to install**

 1. Install [Wardrobe CMS](http://wardrobecms.com)
-2. Download the *bootstrap-themes* folder from this repo and copy to */public/themes* folder
+2. Download and copy this repo into the */public/themes* folder.
+Rename it to something simpler like *bootstrap-themes*
-3. Go to */apps/config/wardrobe.php* and set theme to *bootstrap-themes*
+3. Go to */apps/config/wardrobe.php* and set theme to *bootstrap-themes* (or whatever you name the folder above)
 4. (Optional) If you want to use one of Bootswatch's themes, go to the *bootstrap-themes* folder and open *layout.blade.php*.
 In the path to the *bootstrap.min.css* file, change the folder from *default* to any of the Bootswatch themes - amelia, cerulean, cosmo, cyborg, default, flatly, journal, readable, simplex, slate, spacelab, superhero, united